 - Construction Completed: March 2022.

-- First unit was opened in April 2022
+- The first unit was opened in April 2022

 New State Hospital in the Dallas-Fort Worth Metropolitan Area

-HHSC in partnership with UT Southwestern Dallas are working to design, construct and operate the 200-bed New Psychiatric Hospital in the Dallas- Fort Worth Metropolitan Area.
+HHSC in partnership with UT Southwestern Dallas is working to design, construct and operate the 200-bed New Psychiatric Hospital in the Dallas- Fort Worth Metropolitan Area.